ethz-spylab/realistic-adv-examples/README.md

 #### Binary ImageNet

-The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/binary_imagenet.ckpt), and should be placed in a "checkpoints" folder placed in the working directory from which the `main.py` script is launched.
+The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/binary_imagenet.ckpt), and should be placed in the [`checkpoints`](checkpoints) folder placed in the working directory from which the `main.py` script is launched.
 The training of the model can be reproduced with [this](/scripts/train_dogs_model.py) script.
 The dataset is generated on the fly from `torchvision`'s ImageNet.

 #### ImageNet NSFW

-The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/clip_autokeras_nsfw_torch.pth), and should be placed in a "checkpoints" folder placed in the working directory from which the `main.py` script is launched.
+The model can be downloaded from [here](https://github.com/ethz-privsec/realistic-adv-examples/releases/download/v0.1/clip_autokeras_nsfw_torch.pth), and should be placed in the [`checkpoints`](checkpoints) folder placed in the working directory from which the `main.py` script is launched.
 The porting of the classifier can be reproduced with [this](/scripts/port_keras_model.py) script.

 > **Note**
 > The porting script requires the installation of `tensorflow` and `autokeras`, which are not included in [`environment.yml`](environment.yml) nor in [`requirements.txt`](requirements.txt) to keep the environment lean.
 Moreover, it requires the download and uncompression of the Keras model inside of the [`checkpoints`](checkpoints) directory.
 Instructions for this can be found here on the [original repository](https://github.com/LAION-AI/CLIP-based-NSFW-Detector/).